 Videos about Wikipedia

-A wide range of videos that cover various aspects of Wikipedia are available.
-These include educational videos that explain how Wikipedia works, its history and its foundational principles.
+A wide range of videos that cover various aspects of Wikipedia is available.
+These include educational videos that explain how Wikipedia works, its history, and its foundational principles.
 There are also tutorials on how to edit and contribute to Wikipedia, offering insights into the collaborative nature of the platform.

 Documentary-style videos delve into the impact of Wikipedia on information sharing and digital culture.
 Additionally, discussions and interviews with Wikipedia founders, contributors, and experts provide a deeper understanding of its challenges, evolution, and future.
 These videos cater to different interests, from casual learners to academic researchers.